karlseguin/rcache/readme.md

 There's a short 20 second grace window in which an expired item will be returned.
 In other words, the real TTL of items placed in the above cache is 120-140seconds.
 Even if multiple goroutines concurrently GET an item which is in this grace window, only 1 call to fetcher will be executed.

+## Methods

+- `Get(key string)` - Returns the value or nil.
+Either gets it from the cache or fetches it via the fetcher
+- `Replace(key string, value interface{})` - Replaces an existing value, extending it's TTL.
+Noop if key isn't already in the cache

 ## Integer Keys

 By default, the cache key is a string.
 You can create a cache that uses an integer key by using `NewInt` (instead of `New`).
 Everything works the same, except keys are `int`.